What To Expect When We Work Together

 Therapy is an investment—of time, energy, and resources.
 And you are worth it.

 As a therapist, I believe in practicing what I teach.
 Your investment goes beyond our time together—I dedicate myself to ongoing learning, attending advanced trainings, gathering resources, and thoughtfully preparing for each session.
-I take this work seriously, and I am committed to giving you the highest level of care.
+I take this work very seriously, and I am committed to giving you the highest level of care.
+That starts with taking care of myself, emotionally, physically and financially.

 To serve you best, I intentionally limit the number of clients I work with.
 This allows me to be fully present, maintain a clean and safe space—yes, that includes sanitizing playroom toys between young clients—and take the time I need between sessions to recharge, so I can show up for you, your family or child, with my whole heart.

-Cancelation policy: If you’re unable to attend your scheduled session and we’re unable to find a mutually agreed-upon time to reschedule within the same week or the week before or after that session, the full session fee will apply.
-The full fee will be charged to cancellations made with less than 24 hours’ notice as well.
-However, I understand that emergencies and unavoidable conflicts happen—if that’s the case, we may be able to make other arrangements to avoid the cancellation fee.
+Cancelation policy: If you know in advance of 24 hours that you’re unable to attend your scheduled session and we’re unable to find a mutually agreed-upon time to reschedule within the same week or the week before or after that session, the full session fee will apply.
+The full fee will be charged to cancellations made with less than 24 hours’ notice.
+However, I understand that emergencies (an emergency is a sudden death or serious injury of immediate family member for example) happen.
+If that’s the case, we may be able to make other arrangements to avoid the cancellation fee.
 You will never be charged for any sessions I cancel due to illness, planned vacations, or holidays.

 I’m honored to be part of your journey and look forward to supporting you.